dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 - The `identity` should match the name given as our Cleartext example in the users file of the FreeRADIUS-Server.
 - The `password` should match the password given as our Cleartext example in the users file of the FreeRADIUS-Server.

-**NOTE: In accordance with EAP-TTLS for authentication with the FreeRADIUS-Server, the Supplicant needs to verify the authority of the FreeRADIUS server.
-In order to do this, the client Supplicant needs to have a copy of the Certificate Authority (CA) certificate (ca_cert) that signed the FreeRADIUS server’s certificate.
-In our example this was placed at `/etc/pki/tls/certs/ca.pem` Use any form of file transfer **
+**NOTE: In accordance with EAP-TTLS for authentication with a FreeRADIUS-Server, the Supplicant needs to verify the authority of the FreeRADIUS Server.
+In order to do this, the Supplicant needs to have a copy of the Certificate Authority (CA) certificate (ca_cert) that signed the FreeRADIUS Server’s certificate.
+Use any form of secure file transfer to ensure the Supplicant has a copy of the Certificate Authority (CA) certificate (ca_cert) that signed the FreeRADIUS Server’s certificate.
+If you do not currently have certificates signed by a trusted CA you may use the `ssl-cert-snakeoil.pem` certificate included with the server in `etc/freeradius/3.0/mods-available/eap`.
+These test certificates SHOULD NOT be used in a normal deployment.
+They are created only to make it easier to install the server, and to perform simple tests**

-For more example configurations visit: [WPA_supplicant Example Configs Page](https://www.systutorials.com/docs/linux/man/5-wpa_supplicant.conf/)
+In our example we placed a copy of the Certificate Authority (CA) certificate (ca_cert) that signed the FreeRADIUS Server’s certificate at `/etc/pki/tls/certs/ca.pem`

-To test the authenticator, simply use the following command:
+To authenticate the Supplicant, simply use the following command:

 ```
 $ sudo wpa_supplicant -c /etc/wpa_supplicant/wpa_supplicant-TTLS.conf -D wired -i enp0s4
 ```

 For more information on WPA_supplicant visit the man page: [WPA_supplicant MAN Page](https://www.linux.org/docs/man5/wpa_supplicant.html)
+For more example configurations visit: [WPA_supplicant Example Configs Page](https://www.systutorials.com/docs/linux/man/5-wpa_supplicant.conf/)

 ### Testing 802.1x Authentication

-Now that the devices are configured, we can test the authentication of the Supplicant into the network.
+Now that the devices are configured, we can test the authentication of the Supplicant on the network.

-On the FreeRADIUS-Server start the freeRADIUS with the `freeradius` -X command:
+On the FreeRADIUS-Server start the freeRADIUS with the `freeradius -X` command:

 ```
 root@localhost:~# freeradius -X